Lady Jewells suffered an Ischemic stroke Thursday, June 4, 2009 - at about 7:45 am.

 A male paramedic stepped towards me and I leaned into the corner as far as I could go.
 He waited for me to focus on him.
-Then he told me he'd ask 4 questions (he held up 4 fingers) - if I got them all right - I didn't have to go with them to the hospital, but I needed to go.
+Then he told me he'd ask 4 questions (he held up 4 fingers) - if I got ALL the questions right - I didn't have to go with them to the hospital, but I needed to go.
 I nodded.
-In my mind - I'd take a shower right after my nap.
+In my mind - I'd go after my nap.
 Question (1): What city do you live in?
 "I thought for a moment and looked around.
 Then it came to me - I hoped it was right.
 I slurred - Temp-ee."
 Question (2): What's your name?
 "I couldn't remember my birth name and I shrugged my shoulders.
 I looked all around, slowly I remembered my pen name.
 So I quickly slurred - Laaadddy Jewel-lsz."
 The guy looked at Colette.
 And Colette confirmed and explained that "Lady Jewells" was my Pen Name and my nickname.
 Question (3): What's today's date?
 "I smiled my droopy smile, I was so happy, I knew that one - and I slurred, "Junnnne 4thhh, 1999.""
 Everyone just looked at me and shook their heads.
 The guy told the others "Load her up" as I wept.

 TFD loaded me up, in my nightgown -with a towel wrapped around my head to block outthe sunlight, into their customized vehicle and headed to the hospital.
 (I thought we were going to Tempe St. Luke's which is 3.5 blocks from my door.
 When we didn't stop after a couple of minutes - I thought I was being driven by the Laurel and Hardy Ambulance Svc), but they actually took me to Scottsdale Osborn ER, about 7 miles away.
 Scottsdale Osborn Trauma's Center is among the best in Arizona [Stroke Central].